zopefoundation/z3c.table/src/z3c/table/README.txt

   >>> simpleTable.render()
   u''

-Let's see if the addColumn raises a ValueError if ther is no Column class:
+Let's see if the addColumn raises a ValueError if there is no Column class:

   >>> column.addColumn(simpleTable, column.Column, u'dummy')
   <Column u'dummy'>